-CEL-SCI has a history of net losses, expects to incur substantial losses and have negative operating cash flow for the proceeds for further proceeds from the public and private sales of its securities to finance its activities to date.
-CEL-SCI has not commercialized any products or generated any revenue from the sale of products, and CEL-SCI does not expect to generate any product revenue for the foreseeable future.
-CEL-SCI does not know whether or when it will generate product revenue or become
+CEL-SCI has a history of net losses, expects to incur substantial losses and have negative operating cash flow for the foreseeable future, and may never achieve or maintain profitability.
+Since the date of its formation and through September 30, 2017, CEL-SCI incurred net losses of approximately \$300 million.
+CEL-SCI has relied principally upon the proceeds from the public and private sales of its securities to finance its activities to date.
+To date, CEL-SCI has not commercialized any products or generated any revenue from the sale of products, and CEL-SCI does not expect to generate any product revenue for the foreseeable future.
+CEL-SCI does not know whether or when it will generate product revenue or become profitable.

 CEL-SCI is heavily dependent on the success of Multikine which is under clinical development.
 CEL-SCI cannot be certain that Multikine will receive regulatory approval or be successfully commercialized even if CEL-SCI receives regulatory approval.
-On September 26, 2016, FDA placed CEL-SCI's Phase 3 clinical trial for Multikine on partial clinical hold.
-CEL-SCI will not be able to enroll any additional patients in the Phase 3 clinical trial unless FDA removes the clinical hold.
-In addition, prior to FDA's issuance of the partial clinical hold, CEL-SCI was discussing with its Independent Data Monitoring Committee issues related to enrollment of additional patients in trial.
 Multikine is the only product candidate in late-stage clinical development, and CEL-SCI's business currently depends heavily on its successful development, regulatory approval and commercialization.
 CEL-SCI has no drug products for sale currently and may never be able to develop approved and marketable drug products.